Siddharath-Kulkarni/Netflix-Who-Is-Watching/README.md

 This project uses viewing data from Netflix to understand user behavior and answer the question: "Who's watching?" through data analysis and pattern recognition.

 ## Objective
-To explore Netflix viewing habits and infer potential user profiles using visualizations and unsupervised learning techniques.
+To explore Netflix viewing habits and infer potential user profiles using visualizations techniques.

 ## Tools & Technologies
 - Python